 This item is used to check the current condition of the malfunction indicator lamp (MIL).
 Additional information, such as which ECM commanded the MIL on and the distance driven while the MIL is on (if supported), can also be displayed.
-The MIL Status report can also be saved as part of the vehicle records.
+It is also possible to save the MIL Status report.